cusvaer

 Starting with cuQuantum Appliance 22.11, we have included cusvaer. cusvaer is designed as a Qiskit backend solver and is optimized for distributed state vector simulation.

-cusvaer distributes state vector simulations to multiple processes and nodes.
+cusvaer distributes state vector simulations to multiple devices of GPUs and CPUs.

 The number of GPUs and the number of processes and nodes should be always power-of-2.
 This design is chosen for the optimal performance.